Sketch/highnoon/README.md

 # highnoon
-An API to call for a Pokémon Showdown
+An API to call for a Pokémon Showdown.
+Not yet intended for modification or use.
+License is currently CC BY-NC-ND.